How to Clean Every Type of Outdoor Flooring—Plus, the Best Products to Use

-A gleaming deck or patio is a delight.
-But it's not surprising if, after years of constant exposure, it begins to look a bit worn and stained.
-Whether yours is made of wood, brick, stone, concrete, or composite, routine maintenance and an occasional cleaning will ensure it always looks as good as new.
+A gleaming deck or patio is a delight, but it's not surprising if, after years of constant exposure, yours begins to look a bit worn and stained.
+Whether your beloved outdoor space is made of wood, brick, stone, concrete, or composite, routine maintenance and an occasional cleaning will ensure it always looks as good as new.

 Basic Care Tips